 \subsection{Challenges in the SINDy method}

-Although the SINDy method described in Section \ref{sS_Discovery_via_sparse_regression} is a powerful approach for finding an interpretable data-driven dynamical model, there remain several challenges to be addressed.
+Although the SINDy method described in Section \ref{sS_Discovery_via_sparse_regression} is a powerful approach for discovering dynamical models from data, there still remain several challenges.

-First, the design policy of the library $\ThetaOf{}{x\Of{k},w\Of{k}}$ is unclear.
-The selection of the basis functions $\thetaOf{1}{x\Of{k},w\Of{k}},\thetaOf{2}{x\Of{k},w\Of{k}}, \ldots, \thetaOf{p}{x\Of{k},w\Of{k}}$ plays a critical role in SINDy, as SINDy assumes that the dynamical behavior of the system can be well captured by the sparse linear combination of the basis functions.
-In other words, in the SINDy method, the identification problem of the nonlinear dynamics is reformulated into the computation of the sparse coefficient vectors $\xi_{1},\xi_{2}, \ldots, \xi_{n}$ of the \emph{predetermined} basis functions.
-Although prior knowledge of the system provides some insights into the basis functions depending on the application (e.g., aircraft system \cite{Cao2025}, chemical reaction \cite{Abdullah2023}, friction \cite{Lathourakis2024}), such informative knowledge is often difficult to access in many practical situations.
-If the prior knowledge is not available, we may employ elementary functions that can construct universal approximators such as polynomials \cite{Brunton2025}.
-However, the dynamical behaviors are not necessarily well represented as their \emph{sparse} linear combination.
-Moreover, we should not include too many basis functions in the library, as an excessively large library makes the sparse regression ill-conditioned \cite{Kaheman2020}.
-The selection of the basis functions requires a careful trial-and-error approach by the users.
-To the best of our knowledge, a quantitative design policy of the library for general dynamical systems is not fully established.
+First, the design strategy of the library $\ThetaOf{}{x\Of{k},w\Of{k}}$ is unclear.
+The selection of the basis functions $\thetaOf{1}{x\Of{k},w\Of{k}},\thetaOf{2}{x\Of{k},w\Of{k}}, \ldots, \thetaOf{p}{x\Of{k},w\Of{k}}$ plays a critical role in SINDy, because SINDy assumes that the dynamical behavior of the system can be well captured by a sparse linear combination of these basis functions.
+In other words, in the SINDy method, the identification problem of nonlinear dynamics is reformulated into the computation of the sparse coefficient vectors $\xi_{1},\xi_{2}, \ldots, \xi_{n}$ with respect to the predetermined basis functions.
+Although prior knowledge of the system can provide insights into the choice of basis functions, depending on the application (e.g., aircraft system \cite{Cao2025}, chemical reaction \cite{Abdullah2023}, friction \cite{Lathourakis2024}), such domain-specific knowledge is often difficult to obtain in many practical situations.
+When prior knowledge is not available, we may employ elementary functions capable of serving as universal approximators, such as polynomials \cite{Brunton2025}.
+However, the dynamical behavior is not necessarily well represented by their \emph{sparse} linear combination.
+Moreover, it is undesirable to include too many basis functions in the library, since an excessively large library can make the sparse regression problem ill-conditioned \cite{Kaheman2020, Kreikemeyer2024}.
+Therefore, selecting appropriate basis functions is a challenging task.

 The second challenge is that the sparse regression \eqref{Eq:xi_i=argmin(Theta(XD,Wd))} does not consider the RLT prediction accuracy of the resultant model \eqref{Eq:x(k+1)=Theta(x,w)Xi}.
-Specifically, the data-driven model \eqref{Eq:x(k+1)=Theta(x,w)Xi} obtained via solving \eqref{Eq:xi_i=argmin(Theta(XD,Wd))} minimizes the one-step-ahead prediction error $J_{os}$ under sparsity promotion:
+Specifically, the data-driven model \eqref{Eq:x(k+1)=Theta(x,w)Xi} obtained via solving \eqref{Eq:xi_i=argmin(Theta(XD,Wd))} minimizes the one-step-ahead prediction error $J_{os}$: